smoke275/ObjectDetection/README.md

 2.batch_size 4, iterations - 4000, learning rate - 0.04
 3.batch_size 4, iterations - 3000, learning rate - 3e-4

+A high learning rate was detrimental to convergence because it kept bouncing around the local minima.
+Hence, when using learning rate of 0.04 the total loss kept varying between 2.3 and 3.4 even after 5000 iterations.

+Training was stopped after 3000 iterations because between 3000 to 4000 iterations the total loss was still in the same range of 0.6-0.7.
+So if further training was done, it would lead to overfitting.

 Used SGD with momentum.
 Rate decay: Cosine anealing.

 This is one worked best with the resource crunch.

 ![Loss](images/tensorflow.png)